 A core tenet of metabolic health—the way our bodies make and use energy—is that we require insulin to process blood glucose (or “blood sugar”).
 It’s the hormone that helps shuttle glucose from the blood into cells.
 But that’s just one of countless roles played by this essential hormone.

 Literally every organ in your body has a sensitive relationship with insulin, and because of that, insulin dysfunction—including insulin resistance—is a root or contributing cause to several chronic conditions, such as heart disease, diabetes, infertility, Alzheimer’s disease, and more.
 And unfortunately insulin resistance affects more than 133 million Americans, and potentially up to 88% of US adults.
 So you’d think this vital hormone would be something we test and monitor frequently, but it is not—for a number of reasons.
-Here, we’ll explore what insulin is, how it impacts your health, what benchmarks you should aim for, and how to get tested.
+Here, we’ll explore what insulin is, how it impacts your health, why it’s difficult to determine “normal” insulin levels, what insulin levels you should aim for, and how to get tested.

 What is insulin?